-- Pinpoint what practice is concerning you and why - voice your concerns, suspicions or uneasiness as soon as possible - don't think "What if I'm wrong?" think "What if I'm right?" - seek support, guidance and advice without delay from your DSL - Report to the Headteacher regarding concerns about a colleague - if you have concerns about the headteacher report this to your Chair of Governors - self-report if you think you got it wrong, or if your behaviour may have been misinterpreted.
+- Pinpoint what practice is concerning you and why - voice your concerns, suspicions or uneasiness as soon as possible - don't think 'What if I'm wrong?' think 'What if I'm right?' - seek support, guidance, and advice without delay from your Headteacher, or Chair of Governors if the concern is about the Headteacher.

+• self-report if you think you got it wrong, or if your behaviour may have been misinterpreted.